ceres-solver/ceres-solver/docs/source/faqs.rst

       Eigen::Matrix3d ecef_to_lla_jacobian;
       lla_to_ecef_jacobian.computeInverseWithCheck(ecef_to_lla_jacobian, invertible);

-#.
-When using Quaternions, use :class:`QuaternionParameterization`.

-   TBD

-#.
-How to choose a parameter block size?

-   TBD

 Solving
 =======

+#.
+How do I evaluate the Jacobian for a solver problem?

+   Using :func:`Problem::Evaluate`.

 #.
 Choosing a linear solver.